 Concerns related to adverse effects:

-• Anemia: May cause iron-deficiency anemia; monitor closely.
+• Anemia: May cause iron-deficiency anemia; monitor closely, especially women.

-• Copper deficiency: Induced by treatment; may lead to hepatic iron overload and/or sideroblastic anemia; reassess dose.
+• Copper deficiency: Induced by treatment; may lead to hepatic iron overload and/or sideroblastic anemia; reassess dose (Roberts 2008).

-• Neurologic worsening: May occur with treatment initiation; less common than with penicillamine.
+• Neurologic worsening: May occur with treatment initiation; less common than with penicillamine (Roberts 2008).

 • Hypersensitivity: Not reported with use; however, industrial workers exposed to trientine for prolonged periods have reported asthma, bronchitis, and dermatitis.

-Periodic 24-hour urinary copper assessment (every 6-12 months); serum non-ceruloplasmin bound copper; LFTs; CBC; INR; urinalysis (Roberts 2008); fever and skin changes during the first month of therapy
+Periodic 24-hour urinary copper assessment (every 6 to 12 months); serum non-ceruloplasmin bound copper; LFTs; CBC; INR; urinalysis (Roberts 2008); fever and skin changes during the first month of therapy

-Teratogenic effects were observed in animal reproduction studies; fetal resorptions and abnormalities increased with decreased levels of fetal copper.
-Treatment of Wilson’s disease should be maintained during pregnancy; dose reduction (25% to 50% of prepregnancy dose) should be considered (Roberts, 2008).
+Treatment of Wilson disease should be maintained during pregnancy; dose reduction (25% to 50% of prepregnancy dose) should be considered (Roberts 2008).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)